 Clients will also pay brokerage expenses related to the buying and selling of securities in their account.
 Brokerage expenses are included in the cost of the transaction.
 CCTC does not receive fees for brokerage transactions but directs a portion of the commissions to a broker or third party in return for certain eligible services.
-Additional information regarding brokerage activities and brokerage fees is in Item 12 of this brochure.
+Additional information regarding brokerage activities and brokerage fees is in Item 12 of this Brochure.

-If a client chooses to use another institution for custody and safekeeping of their assets, the client may pay that institution for those services in addition to the fee schedule above.
+If a client chooses to use another institution for custody and safekeeping of their assets, the client may pay that institution for those services in addition to the fee schedules above.
 If a client holds commingled investment instruments such as mutual funds, exchange-traded funds, collective investment funds or investment trusts, the client may pay operating fees and other fees charged directly by the commingled investment, which will reduce the return on that instrument.
-Other than as set forth below with respect to the Advisors Inner Circle III CCT Thematic Equity Fund, CCTC does not receive 12b-1 fees or other compensation from the mutual funds held in client accounts.
+Other than as set forth below with respect to the CCT Thematic Equity Fund, a series of The Advisors Inner Circle Fund III, CCTC does not receive 12b-1 fees or other compensation from the mutual funds or ETFs held in client accounts.

-CCTC is the investment manager to the Advisors Inner Circle III CCT Thematic Equity Fund, a registered investment company, and collects a fee for management of that fund as outlined in the fund's prospectus.
+CCTC is the investment manager to the CCT Thematic Equity Fund, a series of The Advisors Inner Circle Fund III, a registered investment company, and collects a fee for management of that fund as outlined in the fund's prospectus.
 The fund is intended for clients that do not invest in CCT's Global Thematic Investment strategy via separate accounts.